 Valentine Michaud is a saxophonist who was born in France in 1993 and has lived in Switzerland since 2010.
 Her repertoire encompasses a wide range of styles, including contemporary works, baroque and classical transcriptions, and improvisation, all of which she performs with passion.
 Aiming to bring her instrument to a wider audience, promoting its largely unknown repertoire, and helping to create new works in innovative formats are some of her key values as an artist, along with enthusiasm and curiosity for exploring different horizons.

 Valentine has been awarded numerous prizes at international competitions.
 In 2020, she is chosen as the winner of the Credit Suisse Young Artist Award, which allows her to make her debut with the Vienna Philarmonic under the baton of Gustavo Dudamel at the Lucerne Festival.
-In 2016, she won first prize at the Jurjans Andrejs VI Woodwind International Competition in Riga (Latvia) and the Prix Credit Suisse at Lucerne Festival, while her duo Akmi with pianist Akvilé Sileikaité received the Swiss Ambassador Award 2019, as well as the first prize at the renowned Orpheus Swiss Chamber Music Competition as well as 2nd Prize at the Salieri-Zinetti International Chamber Music Competition (Verona).
+In 2016, she won the first prize at the Jurjans Andrejs VI Woodwind International Competition in Riga (Latvia) and the Prix Credit Suisse at Lucerne Festival, while her duo Akmi with pianist Akvilé Sileikaité received the Swiss Ambassador Award 2019, as well as the first prize at the renowned Orpheus Swiss Chamber Music Competition 2016 and as 2nd Prize at the Salieri-Zinetti International Chamber Music Competition (Verona) in 2018.
 Since 2015, she has been supported by prestigious Swiss grants such as the Leenaards foundation cultural grant and Migros’ Pour-Cent Culturel, which saw her added to their concert management programme in 2016.